 Lag shields are made up of two parts that are assembled into one piece.
 The lag shield is made from a Zamac material, which is a zinc alloy that is rust-resistant.
 The inside of the lag shield has internal threads designed to accept lag screw threads and its threads are tapered and run the length of the anchor.
 The outside body of the anchor has ribs that run the majority of the length of the anchor.
 The lag shield is set by inserting a lag screw into the anchor.
 Turning the lag screw into the tapered threads expands the two halves of the anchor and pushes against the base material.
 Lag shield anchors are designated by the diameter of the bolt that goes into the anchor.
 It is important that the hole size to be drilled is larger than the designated anchor size.

 For many years, creating a nice consistent diameter hole in concrete was painstakingly difficult.
 This was until the invention of the electric hammer drill.
-Before the electric hammer drill holes where made by using what was called a star drill.
-The star drill was a steel bar with one end shaped like a large X (the drilling end) the other end a stud (the striking end).
-The drilling end was place on to the concrete, the striking end was hit with a heavy hammer, and after each blow with the hammer the operator would turn the stud slightly, over time a hole could be drilled into the concrete.
-Before the star drill, other methods where used to create holes in concrete, using chisels and punches.
+Before the electric hammer, drill holes were made by using what was called a star drill.
+The star drill was a steel bar with one end shaped like a large X (the drilling end) the other end of a stud (the striking end).
+The drilling end was placed onto the concrete, the striking end was hit with a heavy hammer, and after each blow, with the hammer, the operator would turn the stud slightly, over time a hole could be drilled into the concrete.
+Before the star drill, other methods were used to create holes in concrete, using chisels and punches.